 Four of the species exhibited a treatment x season interaction involving CP.
 In all cases, the interaction appeared to be a result of forest treatments, especially the RRB and CONT having greater CP concentrations in the summer than the savanna treatments while all treatments were similar in the fall.
-The interaction supported the idea that plant phenology influenced CP concentration.
 Therefore, effects from treatments are likely to be the most pronounced in the early or middle stages of plant maturity during the spring or early summer (Kilcher 1981, George and Bell 2001, Mysterud et al. 2011).
-Unlike the other species, legume CP concentration did not decline from summer to fall.
+This coincides with periods of increased protein demand for deer, such as antler growth or lactation.
+Unlike the other species, the CP concentration of sericia lespedeza did not decline from summer to fall.
 This may be a result of legume’s ability to fix nitrogen allowing the plants to maintain higher CP as the plants mature.
-Previous research, however, suggest that legume CP declines with foliage age (Balde et al. 1993, Karayilanli and Ayhan 2016).
-It is possible that legume’s CP concentration had already declined to a stable level before their first sampling in summer.
-Our study lacked legume data from the spring which limited our ability study CP change in legumes.
+Previous research, however, suggest that legume CP declines with foliage age (Balde et al. 1993, Karayilanli and Ayhan 2016), and the other three legumes in this study also declined.
+It is possible that sericia lespedeza’s CP concentration had already declined to a stable level before the first sampling in summer, as our study lacked legume data from the spring which limited our ability to study CP change in legumes.

 5. Conclusions